PrefectHQ/prefect-recipes/devops/deployments/docker/README.md

 This recipe demonstrates how to run Prefect flows in Docker containers.
 Although this example uses your local Docker engine, the concepts extend to any infrastructure block that uses images, such as `KubernetesJob`s and `ECSTask`s.

 In order for a Prefect agent to run your flow, it needs a copy of your flow code.
 Prefect doesn't ever store your code, so there has to be some intermediary storage location.
-This intermediary is called the storage block, and there are a few options available,
+This intermediary is called the storage block, and there are a few options available:

 1. Local file system (i.e. files on your computer or another "local" location)
 2. Remote file system (i.e. S3 or similar)